BA (Hons) Film, Media and Video Production (2:1)

 Senior Fellow of the Higher Education Academy (SFHEA).

 Carl has worked as a Learning Technologist in CELT since September 2011 and Senior Learning Technologist since October 2017.
 Before that he was part of the TELLS team, delivering E-Learning training and support to the School of Health and Social Sciences.
-Carl also worked in the School as Research and Enterprise Officer from 2008 – 2010.
+Carl also worked in the School as Research and Enterprise Officer from 2008 – 2010 and as Senior Administrator in the Faculty of Leisure and Tourism at BCUC from 2005-2008.

 Carl has also taught A’ Level Film Studies at Aylesbury College, taught Film Innovations: Context and Perspectives in Film History at Norden Farm Centre for the Arts (validated by Buckinghamshire Chilterns University College) and taught Key Skills ICT as part of the second year BA Primary Studies with QTS degree at UWN.